evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 ...
 ```

-The uniform that will be important for Darryl's code is the *time* uniform.
+The uniform that will be important for Darryl's code is the **time** uniform.
 It will set the pace of the advance of the color of the pixels along the gradient of the noise function.

-Having the corresponding uniforms and the shaders allow for the construction of the *shaderMaterial*.
+Having the corresponding uniforms and the shaders allow for the construction of the Three.js's shader Material instance, named **shaderMaterial** in the code.
 The shader material is defined a few lines before the instantiation of the plane geometry and right after the uniforms.

 ```javascript
 ...